pylls/circpad-sim/README.md

 RRT is the time it takes for a (non-)padding cell to traverse to/from the client to/from the relay.

+### input collection
+in torrc, set ``Log [circ]info notice stdout''.- TODO, write glue script.
+Make separate patch for default logging to tor log in TB for collection.
+Collect one short trace here to use for sim development, don't spend more time on collection before sim half-works.

 ### premature optimization
 - now we fork then run the setup.
 If we want to use the c binary to fork bomb ourselves, then this is not so good.
 Probably shouldn't have as input the